 Natural Rubber (NR) / Polyisoprene

-- Characteristics: Excellent elasticity, high tensile strength, good abrasion resistance, tear resistance.
+- Characteristics: Excellent elasticity, high tensile strength, good abrasion resistance and tear resistance.

 - Temperature Range: Generally −50∘C to 80∘C (−58∘F to 176∘F).